The Gross National Debt

 One cold morning, a doe and buck walked out on my stand.
 I shot at the doe.
 Did I miss?
 Dunno.
 Maybe.
 She ran anyway.
 The buck went another way.
 I knew it was a buck because of the antlers.

-A few days later, Dad went by himself.
+A few days later, Pa went by himself.
 He shot the buck, an 8-point that he put on the wall.
 I was irked, accusing him of killing my deer.
 Some years later, he shot another Stewart County buck, a 4-point that just came walking out of the underbrush.
 We were running dogs that day, but the dogs did not catch the scent of that buck.
-Dad said he was just as proud of the little buck as he was of his 8-point.
+Pa said he was just as proud of the little buck as he was of his 8-point.
 That one only got the rack on the wall.

 He had to come get me one night.
 I have the navigational ability of a brick.
 I was lost.
 So, I got up on a hill and turned on the CB radio.
 I called for help.
-Someone, not sure who, got my message and relayed it to Dad.
+Someone, not sure who, got my message and relayed it to Pa.
 A short while later, headlights crested a hill.

 I knew then everything was gonna be all right.

 He led me out of the woods.
+He said I did the right thing by waiting.

 Tuesday, October 8, 2024